-Coding Strategies: Using AI to support the teaching of coding
+Coding Strategies: Using AI to reduce cognitive load

 In the ever-evolving landscape of education, technology continues to play a pivotal role in shaping how students learn and engage with complex subjects.
 One of the most promising advancements in this area is the use of generative AI to support children with learning to code.
 By leveraging the power of AI, educators can create dynamic and interactive learning experiences that cater to the diverse needs of students.